grafana/loki/docs/sources/clients/k6/write-scenario.md

 /**
  * Name of the Loki tenant
  * passed as X-Scope-OrgID header to requests.
- * If tenant is omitted, xk6-loki runs in multi-tenant mode and every VU will use its own ID.
+ * If tenant is omitted, xk6-loki runs in multi-tenant mode,
+ * and every VU will use its own ID.
  * @constant {string}
  */
 const TENANT_ID = "my_org_id"